ApplE: A Modular Ontology of Applied Ethics and Event Context for Ethical Decision Modeling: Evaluation

-\paragraph{\textbf{Model Testing.}} Model testing ensures that the classes, relationships, and instances are semantically intact and hold justified purposes with regard to both the domain and the ontology.

-We considered the OntoClean methodology \cite{ontocleanguarino2009overview} to \textit{clean up} the ontology wherever it seemed required.
-This leads us to a concise ontology with clarity on the rigidity, anti-rigidity, identity, and unity of its entities.
-Using this methodology, we were able to ask questions such as ``What is the difference between an event and an action?", ``Why is there a need for a neutral consequence?", and ``Is an active agent always active?".

-Furthermore, we checked our ontology via the OOPS Pitfall Scanner \cite{poveda2014oops}, which yielded no pitfalls in the ontology.
-We tested our model via some DL queries relying on the HermiT reasoner \cite{hermit} to ensure that there were no unsatisfiable classes and the ontology was behaving the way we expected.
-Although the object properties have little complexity in terms of hierarchy, we also applied RBox compatibility checks to ensure that they are meaningful to avoid unwanted inferences \cite{rboxkeet2008representing}.
-We followed the basic model checks as outlined in \cite{keet2018introduction}.
+\textbf{Model Testing.} Before we begin to answer this question using ApplE, we must first evaluate the ontology for technical validity.
+Model testing ensures that the classes, relationships, and instances are semantically intact and serve justified purpose with regard to the domain.
+The OntoClean methodology \cite{ontocleanguarino2009overview} leads us to a concise ontology with clarity on the rigidity, anti-rigidity, identity, and unity of its entities.
+We were able to ask questions such as \textit{"What is the difference between an event and an action?"}, \textit{"Why is there a need for a neutral consequence?"}, and \textit{"Is an active agent always active?"}.
+Furthermore, we checked our ontology via the OOPS Pitfall Scanner \cite{poveda2014oops}, which yielded no pitfalls.
+We tested our model via queries relying on the HermiT reasoner \cite{hermit} to ensure that there were no unsatisfiable classes and the ontology was behaving the way we expected.
+Although the object properties have little complexity in terms of hierarchy, we also applied RBox compatibility checks to ensure that they are meaningful to avoid unwanted inferences \cite{keet2018introduction}.

-\paragraph{\textbf{Data Testing.}} The next step was to model a real-world scenario into the ontology.
-According to the methodology, these are known as data exemplars.
-We modeled the motivation scenario in the ontology to demonstrate how ethics theory and event context have been captured and can help with inferring the morality of the action \ref{use case modeling diagram}.
-This helps to evaluate the usefulness of ApplE in terms of real-world compatibility.
-After incorporating the use case data in the ontology, we created a few informal competency questions.
-We have tabulated a few of these in table \ref{informal cqs}.
+\textbf{Data Testing.} Now we return to the ethical question about the doctor's action.
+We first modeled this real-world scenario via ApplE (See Figure \ref{use case modeling diagram}).
+This demonstrates how ethics theory and event context have been captured to infer morality and evaluate the usefulness of ApplE in terms of real-world compatibility.
+This answers questions such as, \textit{who acted?} (the Doctor, \texttt{ActiveAgent}), \textit{what did they do?} (prescribed opioid painkiller, \texttt{Action}), and \textit{what were the consequences of their action?} (pain relief and opioid use disorder, \texttt{Consequence}).
+After incorporating the data instances from the motivating scenario, we created informal competency questions.

-\paragraph{\textbf{Query Testing.}} Finally, we tested these competency questions via queries.
-We used the DL tab in Protege to run the more basic queries and GraphDB's SPARQL-compliant tool for more complex queries.
-We have tabulated some of these queries in table \ref{query table}.